WillPepperr/ecomerce-sales-analysis/README.md

 ### Sales Channels
 - Direct sales channels (online ad spend) account for 83% of revenue.
 - Revenue from direct marketing dropped 11.5% YoY in 2021 ($6.1M to $5.4M) and declined further by 46.3% YoY in 2022 ($5.4M to $2.9M).
-- These trends suggest a significant reduction in Return on Ad Spend (ROAS), driven by increasing competition in online advertising and diminishing effectiveness of ads.
+- These trends suggest a significant reduction in Return on Ad Spend (ROAS), driven by increasing competition in online advertising and diminishing cost effectiveness of ads.

   <img src="visuals/Annual_Direct_Marketing_Sales.PNG" height="305">  <img src="visuals/Marketing_Channel_Revenue.PNG" height="305">